The Polite Canadians – Loving It!

 Although I’ve seen blatantly racist incidents myself here, a few ignorant idiots will never, ever speak for what I’ve come to cherish about my new beloved home.

-The first and foremost must be manners and politeness of everyone.
+The first and foremost must be the manners and politeness of everyone.

 I came from a rule-of-the-jungle type third-world country — though I’ve lived and worked in a few first- and second-world countries too before ending up here.